hamidgholami/accp-cheatsheet/README.md

 5. Protect data in transit and at rest
 6. Prepare for security events

-### Five pillars of the AWS Well-Architected Framework
+### Six pillars of the AWS Well-Architected Framework
 1. Operational excellence
 2. Security
 3. Reliability
-4. Performance efficiency
+4. Performance Efficiency
-5. Cost optimization
+5. Cost Optimization
+6. Sustainability

 ### Amazon S3 Transfer Acceleration
 - It enables fast, easy, and secure **transfers** of files **over long distances** between your client and your Amazon S3 bucket.